Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Many initiatives and information sources outside the department also contribute to our collective knowledge about groundwater in the province.
+Many initiatives and information sources outside the Government of Alberta contribute to our collective knowledge about groundwater in the province.

-The Government of Alberta's Water for Life strategy sets the direction and agenda for water management in the province, including groundwater.
-A description of various groundwater knowledge and research initiatives, including groundwater reports by AEP, can be found at:
+The Government of Alberta's Water for Life strategy sets the direction and agenda for water management in the province.

 The department manages a network of monitoring wells called the Groundwater Observation Well Network to track groundwater quality and quantity trends.
 Information from the network is used to update important groundwater indicators for our State of the Environment reporting.